Rajpratik71/SafeNetworking-wiki/Running-SafeNetworking.md

-As of version 2.0.3, SafeNetworking runs as a system service in Ubuntu.
+SafeNetworking runs as a system service in Ubuntu.
 You have the same commands for SafeNetworking as you would for any other service - i.e. systemctl and service.

 To view if SafeNetworking is running:
 ```